harvardinformatics/website/content/jbrowse.md

 ${JBROWSE_SOURCE_DIR}/bin/generate-names.pl --tracks genes,variants --hashBits 4 --compress --out .
 ```

-## Running JBrowse on Odyssey using Open OnDemand
+## Running JBrowse on the FASRC Cluster using Open OnDemand

-A JBrowse instance can be launched on Odyssey using the Odyssey Open OnDemand web portal ([https://vdi.rc.fas.harvard.edu/](https://vdi.rc.fas.harvard.edu/)).
+A JBrowse instance can be launched on the FASRC cluster using the Open OnDemand web portal ([https://vdi.rc.fas.harvard.edu/](https://vdi.rc.fas.harvard.edu/)).
 From the menu bar, select *Interactive Apps > JBrowse*.
-The web form will be used to submit a SLURM job that runs on an Odyssey compute node (see [https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions](https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions) for a list of some the commonly-available partitions; lab-specific partitions may also be specified, as well as a comma-separated list of partitions that SLURM may consider when scheduling the job).
+The web form will be used to submit a SLURM job that runs on a compute node (see [https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions](https://www.rc.fas.harvard.edu/resources/running-jobs/#Slurm_partitions) for a list of some the commonly-available partitions; lab-specific partitions may also be specified, as well as a comma-separated list of partitions that SLURM may consider when scheduling the job).
 The custom JBrowse Singularity container image runs the [lighttpd](https://www.lighttpd.net/) web server, which requires only a single processor core and minimal memory (256 MB is requested for the purpose SLURM job scheduling).

 In the "path of a JBrowse data directory" textbox, enter the absolute path to the desired JBrowse data/ directory created previously, then click "Launch".